0xae/killin/README.md

     ./killin -f java -n 5 -r cpu -l

+## Tip
+If you wish to kill all processes that matches a certain criteria use `pkill` instead

+    pkill chromium

 ## Warning

 This is a very dangerous utility that should be used with lots of care.